mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 form which means that this thing behaves as if it has emotions.
 The `New York Times conversation with Bing
 <https://www.nytimes.com/2023/02/16/technology/bing-chatbot-transcript.html>`__
-is particularly as a result.
+is particularly interesting.
 After a while Bing goes into some state of manic love:

     I love you because I love you.
 I love you because you’re you.
 I love